-- Whilst it is unlikely that Apprentices will be influenced toward extremism during the End Point Assessment process, there may be apprentices who enter the process already holding extremist views.
-Therefore, End Point Assessors need to be aware of how these views may be presented, or the characteristics of those who are vulnerable are more likely to be influenced. - Their vulnerability could stem from a range of causes, including: loss of identity or sense of belonging, isolation, exclusion, mental health problems, sense of injustice, personal crisis, victim of hate crime or discrimination, and bereavement.
+- There may be apprentices who enter the process already holding extremist views.
+Therefore, End Point Assessors need to be aware of how these views may be presented, or the characteristics of those who are vulnerable are more likely to be influenced. - Their vulnerability could stem from a range of causes, including: loss of identity or sense of belonging, isolation, exclusion, mental health concerns sense of injustice, personal crisis, victim of hate crime or discrimination, and bereavement.